 Make your way outdoors this month for a 75-minute walking tour with the Newport Historical Society in the heart of downtown Newport.
-Each themed tour will happen on Saturdays and Sundays at 11:00 AM.
 Presented by an expert guide, tours will depart with a group of no more than ten for an especially intimate experience.

 Note: Tickets must be purchased online